aschneiderman/learn-deep-learning/pages/big-picture.md

 image: 'hand-paint-cans.jpg'
 ---

-{NOTE: right now, just a notes dump}
+{A page about understanding Deep Learning overall, including some of the big concepts and metaphors.
+Right now, a notes dump}

+If you were taught to [boil water by a physicist](../pages/big-picture/cooking-taught-by-chemists.html)